-Projectors are here to guide.
+Projectors are here to guide awareness.
 The guidance we can provide is rooted in the Projector aura which absorbs and penetrates.
 It is inherently relational.
-In terms of any work dynamic, or any relationship for that matter, it is designed to take in the energy available and then penetrate the other, penetrate the dynamic with awareness and guidance.
+In terms of any work dynamic, or any relationship for that matter, it is designed to take in the energy available and then penetrate the other, and penetrate the dynamic with awareness and guidance.

 Some of these questions may seem intangible, but they are pointing to an awareness of energy and experience which goes beyond words like “wait to be invited.”
 What does that mean?
 If you can experiment with what that means for you, you are on your way to a role that allows to you be what you are and care for yourself and your health.
 If you can get paid for what you are and what comes naturally to you, you’ll feel success.
 Or you may find that you survive through relationships or communities that support you, rather than directly through the work you do in a traditional sense.

 If you are at a turning point, a crisis point or just starting to experiment, study the roles you are playing (at work, at home, socially) and study your relationships.
 Whose energy feels good to you?
 Who really sees you?
 Which roles give you room to work with and guide the energy?
+Whose energy are you able to handle in a healthy way?
 Who is open to your awareness and guidance?
 Are you resting enough?
 It is recommended that Projectors find a system to study.
-Having a system to penetrate and master gives Projectors a form for their guidance and an occupation for their minds which can be very nourishing.
+Having a system to penetrate and master gives Projectors a form for their guidance and an engagement for their minds which can be very nourishing.

-No matter what type we are, receiving money for slavery is still slavery.
+No matter what type we are, receiving money for unhealthy productivity is still unhealthy.
 I don’t mean to make light of this.
-Our world is deeply conditioned to enslave us.
+Our world is deeply conditioned to encourage us to act against ourselves.
 Survival on a material level is something that most of us contend with to some extent.
 We can often think that survival is about money until our bodies break down and we are forced to face that survival is rooted in the health of our bodies.
-It is often when we face a breakdown of the body, psyche or spirit that we are forced to question what it means to survive.
+It is often when we face a breakdown of the body, psyche, or spirit that we are forced to question what it means to survive.
 How much do we really need?
 Can we succeed in the conditioned ways we have been taught to function?
 Could there be other unique and creative ways for us to live our lives and make it in the world materially?